www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-With the publishing on the internet of this which, I'd like to point out is just a little part, a summary, of the vicissitudes of the Persephon, I simply hope to let more people know the forgotten (or, as you will better understand reading this article, the ignored) story of one of the most beautiful archaeological finds which the Magna Graecia handed down to us.
+With the publishing on the internet of this which, I'd like to point out is just a little part, a summary, of the vicissitudes of statue of Persephone, I simply hope to let more people know the forgotten (or, as you will better understand reading this article, the ignored) story of one of the most beautiful archaeological finds which Magna Graecia handed down to us.

 INTRODUCTION

-If you have recently visited the Alt Museum of Berlin (Staatliche Museen section of the German capital city dedicated to the Greek-Roman finds) don't be too surprised to read here that this magnificent statue of a throne goddess, the Persephon (as it will be called from now on) isn't from Taranto but “ist zu Lokroi”, is from Locri, as already in 1917 the German archaeologist and numismatist Behrendt Pick, one of Theodor Mommsen's favourite pupils, affirmed doubtless.
+If you have recently visited the Alt Museum of Berlin (Staatliche Museen section of the German capital city dedicated to the Greek-Roman finds) don't be too surprised to read here that this magnificent statue of an enthroned goddess, the Persephone (as it will be called from now on) has Locrian origins, as was already theorized in 1917 by various German scholars (such as the archaeologist and numismatist Behrendt Pick, one of Theodor Mommsen's favourite pupils), which found in the statue a typical model of the Locrian colony.

 But, why Taranto?
 The story is long and complex and it's even difficult to find a starting point to begin its narration.
 It's better then to establish a certain fact: the attribution of the statue to Taranto was made by archaeologist Paola Zancani Montuoro in the beginning of the 1930's and from then on, regardless many facts and researches which seem to contradict this attribution, the statue was indicated as coming from Taranto.